trisfaizal/Marketing-Site/_posts/2015-10-06-editables-everywhere-easier-navigation-and-link-editing.md

 ### Better Navigation

 Navigation and routing is cleaned up in the app.
 We removed the ugly hash that was in the URL and changed that to a path everyone can understand.
-Refactored developer views are all available under the browser namespace.
 The new breadcrumbs inside the code view are an easy way to transition back to the parent folders.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FgQoQvXOAJc?rel=0&amp;showinfo=0&amp;modestbranding" class="screenshot" frameborder="0" allowfullscreen></iframe>